 With the new motherboard, especially when upgrading to a different form factor or generation, you may find that some of your older modules are no longer compatible with the new board.
-This can be the case with your processor and RAM especially.
+This can be the case with your processor and RAM, especially.

 Here are some of the things that may warrant a change along with your motherboard:

-- RAM – if of a different type
+- RAM – is of another type.

-- Power Supply Unit: If the newer components require more power.
+- Power Supply Unit – if the newer components require more power.

 Also Read: How Much is a Motherboard?